thedeepengine/full-metal-weaviate/docs/docs/init_metal.md

 Full Metal Weaviate has been developed for my own work and research.
 Here is the thing: sometimes you just want to quickly spin up a db, load and query data for testing purposes.
 And this is the main usage of Full Metal Weaviate; this library is meant to be used to quickly poke around with Weaviate.

 :::warning
-Full Metal Weaviate is in alpha and under active development.
-It is absolutely not recommended for production use as it may contain bugs, incomplete features, and can undergo significant changes.
+Full Metal Weaviate is under active development.
+It is not recommended for production use as it may contain bugs, incomplete features, and can undergo significant changes.
 Use at your own risk.
 :::

 ## Installation